pierrec/node-lz4/README.md

 # LZ4

 [LZ4](http://fastcompression.blogspot.fr/) is a very fast compression and decompression algorithm.
 This nodejs module provides a Javascript implementation of it, currently limited on decompression.
-Direct bindings may be provided in the future.
+Direct bindings will be provided in the future.

 This is very much a __work in progress__.